jdutriaux/vim-settings/README.md

 vim-settings
 ============

-Personnal vim settings for web developpement.
+Personnal vim settings for developpement.

 **To use**
 * Clone the repository